ChristopherLohse/SocialNetworkAnalysis/README.md

 ## Simple Access

-just go to To see the graphic in big click [here](http://dev.christopherlohse.de/SocialNetworkAnalysis/) and you can enjoy the jupyter notebook of the Documentation as .html file.
+Just click [here](http://dev.christopherlohse.de/SocialNetworkAnalysis/) and you can enjoy the jupyter notebook of the Documentation as .html file.

 ## Installation steps